shapetrees/test-suite/README.md

 │      ├── server.key  ⎰<br/>
 │      └── favicon.ico<br/>
 ├── solidApps ... see <a href="#solidAps">solidAps</a> below - static content for the app store server<br/>
-├── filesystems - drivers for the shapetree.js library to talk to the server's resource hierarchy<br/>
+├── storage - drivers for the shapetree.js library to talk to the server's resource hierarchy<br/>
 │      ├── fetch-self-signed.js<br/>
 │      └── fs-promises-utf8.js<br/>
 ├── README.md<br/>